zachary013/netflix-devops-deployment/README.md

 The infrastructure supports a complete CI/CD workflow:
 1. Code push triggers Jenkins pipeline
 2. Application build and testing
+3. Quality code with SonarQube
-3. Docker image creation and push to ECR
+4. Docker image creation and push to ECR
-4. Deployment to EKS cluster
+5. Deployment to EKS cluster
-5. Health checks and rollback capability

-## 🔐 Security Considerations

-- All sensitive data managed through AWS Secrets Manager
-- Network isolation through VPC design
-- Least privilege access principles
-- Regular security patches through automated updates
-- Infrastructure encryption at rest and in transit

-## 🧰 Maintenance

-- Regular `terraform plan` to check for drift
-- Monitor EKS cluster health
-- Review Jenkins pipeline logs
-- Backup critical configurations
-- Keep Terraform modules updated

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## 🚨 Important Notes